 In January 2007, the EU Payment Services Directive (PSD) took effect and with it, introduced new laws aimed at reducing online fraud and protecting our consumer rights.
 In January 2018, the second Payment Services Directive (PSD2) came into force.
-An important element of PSD2 is the introduction of SCA on 14 September 2019 for in-store and online transactions which is a requirement for payments to be validated using a two-factor authentication process.
+An important element of PSD2 is the introduction of SCA for in-store and online transactions which is a requirement for payments to be validated using a two-factor authentication process.

 Will SCA apply to all transactions?

 Making sure your staff know what is happening is key, for example for face to face transactions let them know that some of your customers that are paying by contactless may be asked to insert their card and enter their pin.
 In this instance it would be useful for you or your staff to let the customer know that there are no problems with their card, it is simply an extra security check requested by their card provider.
 You could print and display the signage (anchor link to bottom of the page to download POS) to help explain SCA to your customers.